Error mitigation for logical circuits using decoder confidence: Introduction

 Typically, fault-tolerant quantum computing involves decoding in a series of windows: batches of syndromes collected in a finite amount of time across a small region of space are decoded at once.
 A typical window extent is a small multiple of the code distance~\cite{Dennis2002}.
 The DCS is particularly useful here, since each window can be associated with its own DCS value, thus providing a localised failure probability for each component of the quantum computation.

 Two existing DCSs that have been studied for the surface code are the complementary gap and a cheaper alternative which we call the swim distance.
 The complementary gap was first introduced as `distinguishability' in~\cite{Hutter2014}, before being studied further in Refs.~\cite{bombin_fault-tolerant_2024,Gidney2025}.
 The swim distance was introduced simultaneously in Refs.~\cite{Smith2024,meister_efficient_2024} as a faster alternative to the complementary gap (it has a lower time complexity); however, neither reference provides an accuracy comparison against the complementary gap.
+We note that the term `cluster gap' has also been used for this latter DCS~\cite{Toshio2025}.

 In this paper, we refine the picture of the DCS with three observations.
 First, we use tensor network methods to compare the accuracy of the complementary gap and the swim distance under phenomenological noise.
 While we find the complementary gap to be somewhat more accurate, both DCSs are accurate proxies for the success probability.
-For the rest of the paper, we employ the swim distance as it is faster to compute.
+For the rest of the paper, we employ the swim distance as it is faster to compute, and assume a circuit-level noise model.
 Second, we identify characteristics from the statistical distribution of the DCS that make it a useful resource for large-scale applications.
 Third, we explore this utility for quantum error mitigation (QEM) in logical circuits.
 In the case of a shallow circuit -- such as logical state preparation -- simply aborting when a poor DCS occurs is very effective.
 We then consider the case of an entire algorithm, which may involve a vast number of decoding windows.
 The strategy of aborting unpromising circuits remains tenable, but we find that another option is attractive: estimate the whole-circuit logical error probability using its DCS record, then perform maximum likelihood estimation (MLE) using the estimated risk.
 Depending on target performance, a combination of methods may be optimal.
 This is shown in \cref{fig:MLE_abort}b,d as a primary result of this work.

 \Cref{sec:background} introduces the prerequisite concepts.
 We compare the complementary gap and the swim distance in \cref{part_1}, before showing that the DCS provides rich error information for deep circuits in \cref{part_2}. \Cref{part_3} explores the use of the DCS in QEM and is followed by a numerical resource estimation in \cref{sec:application}.
 We discuss limitations and future work in \cref{sec:discussion}, then conclude in \cref{sec:conclusion}.